TruncatedDinoSour/armour/doc/d/pDB-1.md

 This encryption is not used for anything sensitive, it is mainly used for obfuscation.
 It is a fast stream cipher used for low-security purposes as it is considered insecure and broken.

-Here's how pDBv1 makes use of RC4:
+Here is how pDBv1 makes use of RC4:

     # salt = get_key(CRYPTO_SALT);